cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ### Flash Quizzes

 There are two flash quizzes every week.
 A flash quiz is due one day after every assignment, and covers the same content as the assignment it is coupled with.
-Flash quizzes can be 5 to 10 minutes in duration, where you will have (on average) 15 seconds to answer each multiple choice question.
+Flash quizzes can be 5 to 10 minutes in duration, where you will have (on average) 15 seconds to answer each multiple-choice question.

 ### Exams